May 11, 2019

 next arrow

-Becky is neutered, chipped, vaccinated and up to date with her flea and worming treatment.
-Potential adopters will be expected to travel to meet her in Wiltshire.
+Dave is neutered, chipped, vaccinated and up to date with her flea and worming treatment.
+Potential adopters will be expected to travel to meet him in his foster home in Crewe, Cheshire.

 More Details